 8 I am not commanding you, but I want to test the sincerity of your love by comparing it with the earnestness of others.
 9 For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake, he became poor, so that you through his poverty might become rich.

-In this particular text, Apostle Paul is showing to the Corinthians the extravagant giving of the Macedonian churches and he encourages them to do the same.
+In this particular text, Apostle Paul shows the Corinthians the extravagant giving of the Macedonian churches, and he encourages them to do the same.
 He wants them to understand the foundations of giving.
-This message is not only applicable to the early churches but, actually to the present-day churches as well.
+This message is not only applicable to the early churches but, actually, to the present-day churches as well.

-Paul wants to bring us back to the reason why we give to others and that is because of love.
-Just as Christ sacrificed himself for us out of love, we likewise can be generous because Christ has first shown generosity unto us.
+Paul wants to bring us back to why we give to others, and that is because of love.
+Just as Christ sacrificed himself for us out of love, we can be generous because Christ first showed us generosity.

-He also wants to remind us that, as Christians, we do not only excel in faith, in speech, or in knowledge, but also in the aspect of giving.
+He also wants to remind us that, as Christians, we do not only excel in faith, speech, or knowledge but also the aspect of giving.
 This is because God doesn’t only want us to draw closer to Him, but He wants us to be closer to our fellow believers as well.
 And through giving, we can show utmost sincerity and Christ-like love.

 6 Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.
 7 Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver